An intricate quantum statistical effect and the foundation of quantum mechanics: Scenario with an extended final state

-If the cruel experiment is done in a perfectly enclosed box all ergodically accessible states will be visited before the end of the world is reached.
-Practically there is no possibility that specific witnesses can have survived.

-In this way the final state at $\tau_{f}$ can not select a unique macroscopic path way.
-Macroscopia is an approximation and in the considered very special situation coexisting macroscopic states have to be considered as a given.
+~ To illustrate the situation one can consider Schr{\"o}{\-}dingers cat.
+If the cruel experiment is done in a perfectly enclosed box all ergodicly accessible states will be visited before the end $\tau_\mathrm{final}$ is reached.
+There is no possibility that specific witnesses can have survived.
+In this way the final state can not select a unique macroscopic path way.
+Macroscopic dynamics is an approximation and in the considered situation coexisting macroscopic states have to be considered as a given.

 ~

 ~

 ~